MPraveenKumar97/HR-DATA-ANALYTICS/README.md

 A Complete Employee Data Analysis Project using Excel Dashboard Summary

-📊 Project Name: HR Analytics Dashboard Using Advance Excel
+📊 Project Name: HR Analytics Dashboard Using Microsoft Power BI
 # 🌐 About Project:
 Aimed at providing HR managers and business leaders a comprehensive way to analyze and monitor employee data.